microsoft/pxt-microbit/docs/reference/pins/i2c-read-number.md

 ### ~ hint

+#### Repeated start

 A [repeated start condition](http://www.i2c-bus.org/repeated-start-condition/) is set to help make sure that when you want to read multiple numbers from the device at one time, it can happen without interruption.
 A start conditon is sent (if **repeated** is `true`) each time a number is read without a matching stop condition.
 When the last number is read, the stop conditon can be sent by setting **repeated** to `false`.
 For single reads, don't use **repeated** or set it to `false`.

+#### Reserved addresses

+Some sensors on your @boardname@ use the same I2C bus that is connected to the pins that you program.
+This means that you should be careful to **NOT** use an address for your device that is the same as the any of the ones used by the sensors on the board.
+Check the [I2C sensor addresses](https://tech.microbit.org/hardware/i2c/) list before you assign one to your device.
+This will help you keep the addresses separate.

 ### ~